 Near Kure Beach in New Hanover County, North Carolina — The American South (South Atlantic)

 Location.
-33° 58.155′ N, 77° 55.077′ W. Marker is near Kure Beach, North Carolina, in New Hanover County.
-Marker is on Battle Acre Road east of Fort Fisher Boulevard South (U.S. 421), on the right when traveling south.
+33° 58.232′ N, 77° 55.099′ W. Marker is near Kure Beach, North Carolina, in New Hanover County.
+Marker is at the intersection of Fort Fisher Boulevard South (U.S. 421) and Battle Acre Road, on the right when traveling south on Fort Fisher Boulevard South.
 Touch for map.
 Marker is in this post office area: Kure Beach NC 28449, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Fort Fisher Monument (within shouting distance of this marker); Fort Fisher (about 300 feet away, measured in a direct line); W.H.C.
-Whiting (about 300 feet away); a different marker also named Fort Fisher (about 500 feet away); Fighting the Sea - Saving the Fort (about 600 feet away); Blockade-Running (about 600 feet away); Fort Fisher Since 1865 (about 600 feet away); Fort Fisher’s Armstrong Cannon (about 700 feet away).
+Fort Fisher Since 1865 (within shouting distance of this marker); W.H.C.
+Whiting (within shouting distance of this marker); a different marker also named Fort Fisher (within shouting distance of this marker); A Trophy of War (about 300 feet away, measured in a direct line); Fort Fisher’s Armstrong Cannon Blockade-Running (about 300 feet away); Capture! (about 300 feet away); History Trail (about 400 feet away).
 Touch for a list and map of all markers in Kure Beach.